Find Trade Colleges

 Find Schools Near

-What Do Police Patrol Officer Do?
+What is a Police Patrol Officer?

-Job Description & Duties Patrol assigned area to enforce laws and ordinances, regulate traffic, control crowds, prevent crime, and arrest violators.
+Police Patrol Officer Definition Patrol assigned area to enforce laws and ordinances, regulate traffic, control crowds, prevent crime, and arrest violators.

 • Photograph or draw diagrams of crime or accident scenes and interview principals and eyewitnesses.

-Skills Needed to be a Police Patrol Officer
+Police Patrol Officer Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.